 All students are provided with a letter regarding their PF Overnight Visit for their high school’s attendance official.

 Financial Aid for Travel?

-Finalists are encouraged to submit their FAFSAs within two weeks of the application deadline so that financial information can be used to provide financial aid to those who need it for their travel to and from campus as part of Webb’s PF Overnight Visit Process.
+All applicated are to submit their FAFSAs within two weeks of the application deadline so that financial information can be used to provide financial aid to those who need it for their travel to and from campus as part of Webb’s PF Overnight Visit Process.
 Families with Expected Family Contributions (EFCs) as determined by the FAFSA under $20,000 may qualify for between 25% and 75% of travel costs to Webb.
-Webb’s Office of Admissions and Student Affairs will reach out to those families directly with their aid package.
-Those who do not qualify for financial aid, but are unable to afford travel to campus, can reach out to the Office of Admissions and Student Affairs at firstname.lastname@example.org.
+Webb’s Office of Admissions and Student Affairs will reach out to those families directly with their aid package within 24 hours of being notified that they were selected as a finalist.
+Those who do not qualify for financial aid, but are unable to afford travel to campus, can reach out to the Office of Admissions and Student Affairs at ude.bbew@snoissimda.

 How is the PF Overnight used by Admissions?

 The goal of the PF Overnight Visit Process is to learn more about the finalist in the context of Webb’s unique experience so that the Admissions Committee can craft a cohort of incoming students that will be cohesive and diverse.
 Each finalist will be evaluated by multiple members of the Admissions Committee and that information will be used by the Committee to make final admission decisions.